NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 }
 ```

-These charts and others are documented in the Portal 2.0 SDK API documentation.
+These charts and others are documented in the GDC Data Portal 2.0 SDK API documentation.

 ### Facets

-Facet components are provided for use in building local filters for your application.
+Facet components are provided for use in building local filters for an application.
 There are several types of facet
 components:

-* `EnumFacet` - a facet that is used to filter on an enum field
+* `EnumFacet` - A facet that is used to filter on an enum field
-* `DateFacet` - a facet that is used to filter a date field
+* `DateFacet` - A facet that is used to filter a date field
-* `NumericRangeFacet` - a facet that is used to filter on a range field
+* `NumericRangeFacet` - A facet that is used to filter on a range field
-* `PercentileFacet` - a facet that is used to filter on a percentile field
+* `PercentileFacet` - A facet that is used to filter on a percentile field
-* `AgeRangeFacet` - a facet that is used to filter on an age range field
+* `AgeRangeFacet` - A facet that is used to filter on an age range field
-* `TextFacet` - a facet that is used to filter a text field
+* `TextFacet` - A facet that is used to filter a text field
-* `BooleanFacet` - a facet that is used to filter on a boolean field
+* `BooleanFacet` - A facet that is used to filter on a boolean field

 ![Enum Facet Component](images/components/enum_facet.png)